reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 </dependency>
 ```

-Similarly, in our `application.yaml` file, we need to define the necessary configuration properties required by Spring Cloud AWS to establish connection and interact with the SQS service:
+Similarly, in our `application.yaml` file, we need to define the necessary configuration properties required by Spring Cloud AWS to establish a connection and interact with the SQS service:

 ```yaml
 spring: